 Notes on the Text

-[line 2] broke in this context accustomed to – from training horses so they becomes used to the sights and sounds around them as well as responding to orders.
+[line 2] broke: in this context, accustomed to – from training horses so they become used to the sights and sounds around them as well as responding to orders.